misterpotts/fabricate/docs/api/recipe.md

     itemData: FabricateItemData;

     /**
-     * The options for the requirements of this recipe.
-May be empty.
+     * The options for the requirements of this recipe */ readonly requirementOptions: SerializableOptions<RequirementJson, Requirement>;
-     */
-    readonly requirementOptions: SelectableOptions<RequirementOptionJson, RequirementOption>;

     /**
-     * The options for the results of this recipe.
-May be empty.
+     * The options for the results of this recipe
      */
-    readonly resultOptions: SelectableOptions<ResultOptionJson, ResultOption>;
+    readonly resultOptions: SerializableOptions<ResultJson, Result>;

     /**
      * Whether this recipe has any requirement options.
 This is a convenience function for checking if the requirement